 Create a survey

-When you create a survey, you'll choose an audience to associate it with.
-Responses will be collected in that audience, and people who opt in will be added as subscribed contacts To create your survey, follow these steps.
+When you create a survey, you choose an audience to associate it with.
+Responses are collected in that audience, and people who opt in are added as subscribed contacts.
+Check out these ideas for inspiration on how to use surveys.

-- Click the Create drop-down and choose Survey.
+- Click Create Survey.

 Here are some more details about each option.